Post-Vacation Skin Recovery Guide – 10 Tips

 I had no problem sleeping the first night back because of sheer exhaustion, but the second night I was wide awake until 4 am.

-If you have trouble getting to sleep, I suggest taking 3 mg of melatonin about 30 minutes before you want to fall asleep.
+If you have trouble getting to sleep, I suggest taking 1-3 mg of melatonin about an hour before you want to fall asleep.
 Melatonin is a hormone found naturally in the body, and it helps to adjust your internal clock.
 You can find this at any drug store.

 If you don’t have jet lag, just get some good zzzz’s!